Whittlesey: History

 Whittlesey was significant for its brickyards, around which the former hamlet of King's Dyke was based for much of the 20th century, although only one now remains, following the closure of the Saxon brickworks in 2011.

 The local clay soil was also used to make cob boundary walls during a period in which there was a brick tax.
 Some examples of these roofed walls still stand today and are claimed to be unique in Fenland.
 Clay walls predate the introduction of brick tax in other parts of the country, and some were thatched.

 Whittlesey had a large number of public houses.
 In 1797, a local farmer noted in his diary, "They like drinking better than fighting in Whittlesea."
+Among the public houses that have closed are the Plough, the Letter A, the Letter C, the Queen Adelaide, the Old Crown, the King's Head, the Morton Folk and the White Horse, many of which are now private residences.

 Whittlesey was an important trade route in the late Bronze Age (about 1100–800 BCE).
 Evidence for this was found at the archaeological site of Must Farm, where log boats, roundhouses, bowls with food in them, and the most complete wooden wheel were housed.

 In 1832, Whittlesey, then spelt Whittlesea, was ravaged by the second cholera epidemic, along with nearby Peterborough.
 According to a diary entry of Mrs Thomas Shaftoe Robertson, manageress of the Lincoln Theatre Circuit, "What a gap in my journal!
 April to November!
 But better not record such a summer as I have passed.
 God deliver me from such another.
 What suffering, what anguish, and loss!
 Whittlesea!
 Shall I ever have the idea of entering that place again?
 The cholera there raged in all its fury.
 I was numbered amongst its victims, and, false or true, was certainly dreadfully ill.
 All Peterborough was in a languishing state.
 Mr Walker, the surgeon, behaved most kindly, and never charged me a shilling."

 A year later this entry was amended: "Let me correct this error.
 The year after he sent me in a bill of £5 14s 6d."
 The Lincoln Theatre Circuit also included at various times Whittlesey, Wisbech, Boston and other nearby towns.

 Churches

 St Mary's Church contains 15th-century work, but most of the building is later.
 It has one of the largest buttressed spires in Cambridgeshire.
 The spire is 171 feet (52 metres) high.
 The church also contains a chapel, which was restored in 1862 as a memorial to Sir Harry Smith.

-St Andrew's Church blends the Perpendicular and Decorated styles of Gothic.
-Its records date from 1635.
+St Mary's is a Grade I listed building.

+St Andrew's Church originally dates back to the 13th and 14 centuries, with a major restoration taking place in 1872.
+The church, featuring a three-storeyed west tower with an eastern clock face, blends the Perpendicular and Decorated Gothic architectural styles of the 13th to 15th centuries.
+St Andrew's is listed Grade II*.

+Both churches still see active use, each with a separate congregation.